Soldoran/Tic-Tac-Toe/README.md

 Also I learned more about the **scanf** and about its weird behaviors.
 On my research on an occuring problem, the most common answer was to use fgets and sscanf instead.

+## Why a header file?
+While a own header file is not necessary for a project of this scope, I still decided to create and use one, to force myself more, to work or rather create header files and to start to make it a kind of habit of mine.

 ## Compiled with
 ```